Chad Mendes

-Chad Edward Mendes (born May 1, 1985) is an American professional bare-knuckle boxer and former mixed martial artist and collegiate wrestler who is currently signed to Bare Knuckle Fighting Championship (BKFC).
-Mendes gained notoriety competing in the featherweight division of the Ultimate Fighting Championship (UFC), where he was a three-time UFC championship challenger.
-Competing as a Cal Poly Mustang, he was a two-time NCAA Division I All-American and a Pac-10 Conference champion in folkstyle wrestling.
+Chad Eduardo Mendes (born May 1, 1985) is an American professional bare-knuckle boxer, and former mixed martial artist and collegiate wrestler who is currently signed to Bare Knuckle Fighting Championship (BKFC).
+He gained notoriety competing in the featherweight division of the Ultimate Fighting Championship (UFC), where he was a three-time UFC championship challenger, and had also competed in the World Extreme Cagefighting (WEC).

+Having competed in collegiate wrestling as a Cal Poly Mustang, Mendes was a two-time NCAA Division I All-American and a Pac-10 Conference champion.

 Wrestling career

 NCAA

-Mendes wrestled for Cal Poly in San Luis Obispo, California.
+Mendes wrestled for California Polytechnic State University (Cal Poly) in San Luis Obispo, California.
 He finished his career with an overall record of 64–14 and twice earned NCAA All-American honors at 125 pounds as a sophomore, then 141 pounds as a senior.
 As a senior, Mendes finished the year with a 30–1 record; he placed 2nd in the 2008 NCAA championships at 141 lb., falling to Ohio State's J Jaggers in the title match.
 That year, Mendes was Pac-10 Wrestler of the Year.

 Mixed martial arts career

 Early career

-After the conclusion of his collegiate career, Mendes began to train mixed martial arts with Team Alpha Male.
+After the conclusion of his collegiate career, Mendes began to train in mixed martial arts with Team Alpha Male.
 He began fighting for the Palace Fighting Championship and went undefeated.